Oky-period-tracker/periodtracker/docs/modules.md

 ./bin/modules/remove.sh
 ```

-This clones / updates the git submodules:
+Next it clones / updates the git submodules:

 ```bash
 ./bin/modules/pull.sh
 ```

 The iOS/Android app icons are kept in the /assets repository but they need to be copied into the correct places.
-Do this by running this command:
+This is done via this command

 ```bash
 yarn copy-assets